 Verifying the credibility of potential buyers

-Estate agents also verify the credibility of potential buyers.
+Estate agents also verify the credibility of buyers.
 This includes checking their financial capacity and ensuring they are serious contenders.
-This step is essential to prevent time-wasting and to progress the sales process with qualified buyers.
+This step is essential to prevent wasting of time, and to progress the sales process with qualified buyers.

 Ensuring smooth progress of property sales